In this article, we’re going to look at the best way to get your website noticed.

 With billions of blogs and websites vying for eyeballs on the internet, how can you make yours stand out from the crowd?
 It’s no good putting up a portfolio website and hoping that people will just find you.
 You have to market yourself.
 This process starts with having a good, easy-to-navigate website and strong content.
 But it’s also about getting out there on the web – interacting, chatting, commenting, advertising, and using social media.

 There is no magic bullet in terms of site promotion.
 Instead, boosting your web profile (and ultimately your visitor numbers) is a combination of several tactics that can have long-term benefits.
-You need to optimise your site so it can be found easily by search engines; tell people where your site is, and provide something good for visitors to read once they get there.
+You need to optimise your site to be found easily by search engines, tell people where your site is, and provide something good for visitors to read once they get there.
 What follows are 20 tips designed to help you get your site noticed.

 Check the Technical Components First

 - Having a sitemap.
 Without a sitemap, it’s harder for Google to index your site, which means that they can’t serve it up in the search results.
 If you don’t have one already, it’s easy to create a sitemap in WordPress.

 - Making sure that your website is responsive.
 If your website is not responsive, meaning that it doesn’t show up well on a mobile phone or tablet, then it’s less likely that Google will show it in the search results.
 Since so many people are now searching on their phones and tablets, Google needs to make sure that the search results can be easily viewed on small screens.
 You can find out if your site is responsive using Google’s Mobile-friendly test or this responsive checker, which allows you to scroll through your site (thanks to reader Samantha for sharing this!).